lint

 Examples

-The following examples illustrate the basic usage of lint.
-Additional examples can be found here
+The following examples illustrate basic usages of lint.
+The example file bad.do referred to below can be downloaded here.

 Detecting bad coding practices